USH3R/HARDWARE-LABS-Hardening-Computer-Network-Electrical-Transportation-Systems/Cybersecurity and Hardening Projects/README.md

 **Focus:** 🔒 Security | 💻 Computers | 📱 Mobile | 🌐 Networks | ⚡ PowerShell & AI

 ## I. Overview
 This folder documents the maintenance, security, and hardening of **physical devices, electrical systems, and transportation equipment**, including scooters and battery-powered devices.
 The goal is to ensure safety, reliability, and operational efficiency.
+This general project INCLUDES Hardware Maintenance found in the second project.

 The work included:
 - Battery management and wiring integrity